 Current Projects

-The Artstar project is an autonomous creative AI.
-It proposes a technically grounded yet philosophically ambitious framework for building a self-evolving, multimodal creative agent—one capable of generating original visual, sculptural, and sonic outputs without reliance on external data sources.
+The SYNTHESIS project proposes a technically grounded yet philosophically ambitious framework for building a self-evolving multimodal creative agent—one capable of generating original visual images, sculptural forms, and musical compositions without reliance on external datasets or scraped human content.

 The Real Fictions TV series is an attainable moonshot project.
 Moonshot in the sense that nothing like this has been attempted for a television series audience.
 The vantage point of Real Fictions is partly through the lens of science fiction.
 We turn our gaze towards ourselves and our extraordinary circumstance as if through the eyes of an interested alien.